Wotcnt/Polyrifringence-Engine/README.md

 ---

 <details>
-<summary>🚀 Push the Polyrifringence Engine to its Limits ➩ Extreme Benchmark & Stability Suite</summary>
+<summary>🌡 Push the Polyrifringence Engine to its Limits ➩ Extreme Benchmark & Stability Suite 🔋</summary>

 ---

-### ⚡ Purpose
+### ⛑️ Purpose

 To rigorously characterize the **true operating envelope** of the Polyrifringence Engine by driving it through: